Chyna Bennett

 What has been something you have found pleasantly surprising about your experience at NIU?

 The amount of people I have met and connected with.
 I didn't think I was going to be able to connect with anyone or make friends because orientation was rough for me, but I’ve since done a 180 turn and seen how much there is out there for me when I branch out.
+It has also been a nice environment to learn how to find my voice and the importance of my story, too.

 How have you connected with other students to study for classes, meet new people or form new friendships?